Solaris 10 on the

 [19.01.06 snv_28]

-According to some entries on the Open Solaris Websites you should use
+According to some entries on the Open Solaris Websites you

 the updated Cardbus driver from the